alessioalex/generic-middleware/README.md

 ## general-middleware

-Express-like generic middleware which you can use for anything.
+Express-like generic middleware that you can use for anything.

 ### Example